ENux-Distro/ENux/README.md

 - nix (NixOS)

 **Conflict resolution:**
 Bedrock Linux handles most compatibility headaches.
-For beginners, **pmm** simplifies package management into one easy-to-use tool.
+For beginners, **enux** simplifies package management into one easy-to-use tool.
 Note: nix isn't a part of brl/pmm, it is independent
 ---